What is it?

 You’ve got to admire the fundamental can-do spirit of volume car manufacturers.

-Most of us, when contemplating stepping into a competitive arena that contained opponents of the quality and ability of the latest Ford Focus, VW Golf, Vauxhall Astra and Seat Leon, would step straight again.
+Most of us, when contemplating stepping into a competitive arena that contained opponents of the quality and ability of the latest Ford Focus, Volkswagen Golf, Vauxhall Astra and Seat Leon, would step straight again.

 But Peugeot knows very well that to get UK sales back to their happy level of a decade ago it has to make a success of its latest C-segment entry, the new-shape 308, because its segment accounts for roughly a third of sales in the UK and all across Europe.